Keyboard shortcuts

 CARAPACE_EXCLUDES

-Which internal completers to exclude.
+Which completers to exclude.

 CARAPACE_HIDDEN